nadeemahmed9748/iNeuron-JavaFullStack/README.md

 ## iNeuron-JavaFullStack
-# Full Stack Java assignment
+# Full Stack Java Development

 ## Steps to Setup or download the assignment